pfalcon/pycopy/docs/reference/glossary.rst

     baremetal
         A system without a (full-fledged) OS, for example an :term:`MCU`-based system.
-When running on a baremetal system, MicroPython effectively becomes its user-facing OS with a command interpreter (REPL).
+When running on a baremetal system, Pycopy effectively becomes its user-facing OS with a command interpreter (REPL).

     board
         A PCB board.
 Oftentimes, the term is used to denote a particular model of an :term:`MCU` system.
-Sometimes, it is used to actually refer to :term:`MicroPython port` to a particular board (and then may also refer to "boardless" ports like :term:`Unix port <MicroPython Unix port>`).
+Sometimes, it is used to actually refer to :term:`Pycopy port` to a particular board (and then may also refer to "boardless" ports like :term:`Unix port <Pycopy Unix port>`).

     buffer
         An object implementing a buffer protocol.
 The simplest examples of